marcosgus/DockerOnWindowsServer/README.md

 ## Usage
 Run powershell as administrator or a user with perms.

 *Install the Docker-Microsoft PackageManagement Provider from the PowerShell Gallery:
 Install-Module -Name DockerMsftProvider -Repository PSGallery -Force

 Agree using “Yes” or “Y” or “A” to Agree to all.

 *Install the latest Docker Engine and Client Install-Package -Name docker -ProviderName DockerMsftProvider

 Check docker version:
 docker -v

 Install Docker Compose CLI plugin, first we must enable TLS1.2.
-Run the following.
+Run the following:
 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12

-Download the latest release of compose v2.7.0.
+Download the latest release of compose v2.7.0:
 Invoke-WebRequest "https://github.com/docker/compose/releases/download/v2.7.0/docker-compose-Windows-x86_64.exe" -UseBasicParsing -OutFile $Env:ProgramFiles\Docker\docker-compose.exe